 This phase also likes the review of the project after its implementation.
 It consists of reviewing the experiences of all the team members irrespective of them being good or bad.

 This has been a guide to Phases of Project Management.
-Here we have discussed the Different Phases of Project Management.
+Here we have discussed the basic concept, Different Phases of Project Management, with detailed explanation.
 You can also go through our other suggested articles to learn more –